Cycle Security

 BikeRegister

 We recommend that you register your bike with BikeRegister.
 BikeRegister is the UK's national cycle database and the leading online bicycle identification initiative.
 It enables owners to be reunited with their bikes if they are stolen and recovered.
 BikeRegister is used by every Police Force and enables police officers to easily trace ownership of recovered, stolen or lost bikes.
-You can register using your frame number for free, but it’s also advisable to buy their security marking kit too which allows you to apply a permanent and unique reference number to the frame.
-We sell these at Cycle Heaven.
+You can register using your frame number for free, but it’s also advisable to buy their security marking kit too which allows you to apply a permanent and unique reference number to the frame - either through a tamper resistant sticker or permanent etching.
+We sell these kits at Cycle Heaven.

 In the event of a theft, what should I do if my bike is stolen?